 University of Maryland Eastern Shore does not require freshman students to live on-campus.
-Criminal justice & corrections is the most popular program at University of Maryland Eastern Shore.
+University of Maryland Eastern Shore provides graduate degree programs for those who would like to continue after earning a four-year degree.
 The scorecard provides a great overview of University of Maryland Eastern Shore.

 Pennsylvania State University - World Campus is a great decision for individuals interested in an Agricultural Economics & Business major.
 Situated in the countryside University Park, Pennsylvania, it is the ideally suited school for students who really want to totally focus on their learning without worrying about temptations of a large city.